samueltingg/Basic-Node-Server-with-Routing/README.md

-Create a server that handles multiple routes, serving different HTML pages, a JSON response, and handling 404 errors for unknown routes.
+Create a server using Node.js that handles multiple routes, serving different HTML pages, a JSON response, and handling 404 errors for unknown routes.

 Visit the following URLs in your browser: